nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

 f(λ)=\det(M(λ))=0
 ```
 The application of Halley's method to this nonlinear scalar equation
-will serve as an example solver and does to our
+will serve as an example solver, although it does, to our
-knowledge not lead to a competive algorithm.
+knowledge, not lead to a competive algorithm.
 Halley's method for the root-finding problem is
 defined as the
 ```math